hazelcast/hazelcast-reference-manual/src/UnderstandingConfiguration.md

 Variable replacers are used to replace custom strings during loading the configuration, e.g., they can be used to mask sensitive information such as usernames and passwords.
 Of course their usage is not limited to security related information.

-Variable replacers implement the interface `com.hazelcast.config.replacer.spi.ConfigReplacer` and they are configured in the Hazelcast's declarative configuration files, i.e., `hazelcast.xml` and `hazelcast-client.xml`.
+Variable replacers implement the interface `com.hazelcast.config.replacer.spi.ConfigReplacer` and they are configured only declaratively: in the Hazelcast's declarative configuration files, i.e., `hazelcast.xml` and `hazelcast-client.xml`.
+You can refer to `ConfigReplacer` s [Javadoc](http://docs.hazelcast.org/docs/3.10/javadoc/com/hazelcast/config/replacer/spi/ConfigReplacer.html) for basic information on how a replacer works.

 Variable replacers are configured within the element `<config-replacers>` under `<hazelcast>`, as shown below.